8"-->8"-->8"-->8"-->8"--> Skip To Main Content

 In order to make the greatest impact, Georgia Trauma Foundation deploys a multi-faceted approach to its mission.

-We use trauma-focused research to provide advanced education to the healthcare community, to prevent unnecessary death and disability from trauma and ensure optimal care throughout trauma systems around the state.
+We use trauma-focused research to provide advanced education to the healthcare community, to prevent unnecessary death and disability from trauma and to ensure optimal care throughout trauma systems around the state.
 As community advocates, we take seriously our responsibility to share the most current and effective messages in preventing injuries to more than 10 million Georgia residents.

 Georgia Trauma Foundation